 - Increases in bandwidth costs in order to download / upload more transactions

 - Increases the time to “sync” a new node as the blockchain download time is longer

 - Increases CPU costs as there’s more transactions to validate

 The Blocksize War

 This simple relationship between block size and network security led to endless debates and culminated in the Blocksize War.
 A clash between many in Bitcoin that resulted in the first hard fork of the Bitcoin code base into what’s now known as Bitcoin Cash in August 2017.

-While these two hard forks are absolutely an improvement in transaction speed, the lack of decentralisation due to fewer full nodes in the network has led to them becoming essentially irrelevant.
+While these two hard forks are absolutely an improvement in transaction speed, the lack of decentralisation due to fewer full nodes in the network not to mention no developers working on the code base as shown above in the activity of each projects Bitcoin Improvement Proposals (BIPs) has led to them becoming essentially irrelevant.
 As of writing, Bitcoin Is Worth more than 130 times the other two networks combined.
 As such it’s clear which one the market thinks is more valuable.

 Furthermore, with the introduction of the Lightning Network, Bitcoin is now also capable of being sent near instantly and with zero Transaction Fees too.
 All while maintaining it’s low block size and incredible network decentralisation and security.